Back in 2011 when I started this page, nobody had completely reverse-engineered and documented the PALs. We had

 Vcc | 24 | 1 | I | A9 |

-The CAS, TSC and ASG share TSEN2, which is pulled low via R36, a 150 ohm resistor.
-The detail is lost in the breaks between the scans of the schematic but I don't think this signal goes anywhere else.
-I included it in the analysis anyway.
+The CAS, TSG and ASG share TSEN2, which is pulled low via R36, a 150 ohm resistor.
+This signal does not seem to go anywhere else.
+I included it in the analysis anyway, which of course doubled the size of the raw data file.

 RAMSIZE and ROWS come from two jumpers, R8 and R9.
 When using 4 x 256K SIMMS for 1 Mbyte these both need to be present.
 When fitting 4 x 1M SIMMS for 4 Mbyte RAM, you need to snip R8 or R8 and R9.